We believe Experience = Expertise.

 - Research topics pertaining to child welfare.

-- Provide youth perspective for content for supportive adults.
+- Provide youth perspective content for supportive adults.

-- Write a blog about your experiences as an All-Star.
+- Write blogs about your experiences as an All-Star.

 - Leadership skills